geekboxzone/mmallow_docs_source.android.com/src/source/using-eclipse.md

 ### Increase Eclipse's Memory Settings ###

 The Android project is large enough that Eclipse's Java VM sometimes runs out of memory while compiling it.
-Avoid this problem by editing the the `eclipse.ini` file.
+Avoid this problem by editing the `eclipse.ini` file.
 On Apple OSX the eclipse.ini file is located at

     /Applications/eclipse/Eclipse.app/Contents/MacOS/eclipse.ini